IUDs

 • Does not protect against sexually transmitted diseases or HIV.

-• ParaGard may cause occasional cramps and heavier periods for some people.
+• ParaGard may cause occasional cramps and heavier periods for some people, although for many users' periods return to normal after 6 months.

 • Not all providers will stock or know how to place ParaGard.
 Ask your provider whether they carry it and what your options are if they don't.